JFtechOfficial/FCPX-macro-keyboard/README.md

 Convert any kind of USB keyboard into a fully programmable macro keyboard and add functions for FCPX.

-Integrate MIDI controls using your smartphone/tablet.
+Integrate MIDI controls using your smartphone/tablet touchscreen.

-This repo will provide you with **instructions** on how to set it all up, along with **custom keycaps designs** for your macro keyboard and some **scripts** I personally use during videoediting.
-You can also read this in [Italiano🇮🇹](README-it-IT.md)
+This repo will provide you with **instructions** on how to set it all up, along with **custom keycaps designs** for your macro keyboard and some **scripts** I personally use during my videoediting sessions.

 ## 🚀 Getting started